 Remove Query Strings by Plugin

 You can also remove query strings by using plugins.
 There are many plugins can do that action.
-We recommend to use Remove Query Strings From Static Resources plugin.
+I recommend to use Remove Query Strings From Static Resources plugin.
 After activating the plugin, it should work.

 And if you are using W3 Total Cache plugin plugin, you need to enable an option to sort this issue.
 This option can be found by navigating to the W3 plugin Performance tab > Browser Cache.
 Within the General section of this page there is an option called “Prevent caching of objects after settings change”.